 Mile 3.45 – Wrapid Rapid: 36.1003, -118.45667 Class IV.
 Giant S-turn with wrap rocks.
 Cut hard behind the large boulder to avoid wrap rocks on river left.

 Mile 4.45 – Needlerock Rapid: 36.08921, -118.46543 Class IV.
-Normal line is a steep and narrow far right chute.
-Maintain a left-angle and momentum to avoid getting slammed into the river right wall.
+The normal line is a steep and narrow far right chute.
+Maintain a left angle and momentum to avoid getting slammed into the river right wall.

 Mile 4.54 – Needlerock Camp: 36.08853, -118.46642 River left just below the rapid.
 This is a beautiful campsite with a fire pit, plenty of flat space, and unbeatable views of Needlerock Falls and the Needles themselves.
 Hike upstream until you reach a large boulder that has the best view.

 Mile 4.57 – Downhill Rapid: 36.08821, -118.46684 Class IV.
 Long, and fun rapid.
 Make your way to river right to avoid the bottom hole that is big at medium to high flows that’s located left and center.